·4 分钟阅读·Trading Copilot Team

 5. Inversion

-Instead of asking "how do I win?" ask "how do I avoid losing?"6.
-Mean Reversion
+Instead of asking "how do I win?" ask "how do I avoid losing?"- How do most traders blow up? → Over-leverage, no stops, revenge trading

 7. Asymmetric Risk/Reward